Buddhism and Hinduism: Meditation

-Meditation was an aspect of the practice of brahmanical and sramana yogis in the centuries preceding the Buddha.
+Meditation was an aspect of the practice of sramana yogis in the centuries preceding the Buddha.
 The Buddha built upon these ideas and developed new ideas regarding mediation and how it leads to liberation.
 Perhaps one original idea developed by the Buddha was that meditation and ethics also needed to be coupled with a "religious insight" (prajñā).

 Early Buddhist texts are probably the earliest describing meditation states and methods.
 Early Buddhist texts also describe meditative practices and states that existed before the Buddha, as well as those first developed within Buddhism.
 A common set of four meditative states called jhanas (dhyanas) are widely discussed in Buddhist sutras.
 These states of meditative absorption and deep focus are seen as the key defining elements in Buddhist "right samadhi" (samma samdhi), the last part of the noble eightfold path.

 The first usage of the term samadhi is found in early Buddhist texts.
 Later Hindu texts like the Yoga sutras also use the term samadhi to mean a deeply focused state of mind.
 However, they also understand this as leading to knowledge of the self or purusha, while Buddhists see samadhi as leading to insight into impermanence and not-self instead.

 While there is no convincing evidence for meditation in pre-Buddhist early Brahminic texts, Wynne argues that formless meditation originated in the Brahminic or Shramanic tradition, based on strong parallels between Upanishadic cosmological statements and the meditative goals of the two teachers of the Buddha as recorded in the early Buddhist texts.
 He mentions less likely possibilities as well.
 Having argued that the cosmological statements in the Upanishads also reflect a contemplative tradition, he argues that the Nasadiya Sukta contains evidence for a contemplative tradition, even as early as the late Rg Vedic period.

 Two Upanishads written after the rise of Buddhism also contain full-fledged descriptions of yoga as a means to liberation.